PaulCapestany/toy-web/README.md

 └── script.js     // Fetch logic to interact with toy-service endpoints
 ```

+## Deployment via GitOps

+`toy-web` ships application assets only.
+Kubernetes manifests, Helm charts, and environment-specific configuration are managed in [bitiq-io/gitops](https://github.com/bitiq-io/gitops) under `charts/toy-web/`.
+Open pull requests there to change how the frontend is deployed or which image tag Argo CD/Image Updater should roll out.

+When filing issues or pull requests here that rely on deployment changes, include a link to the relevant GitOps chart or values file so reviewers can follow the release path.
+Keeping manifests centralized in the GitOps repo prevents drift—please don't commit cluster YAML to this project.

 ## Usage

 Install dependencies once with `npm install` to ensure tooling like Jest is available.